avizyt/SQL-using-AzureDataStudio/README.md

 # T-SQL fundamental
 ## MSSQL SERVER 2019
-### This repo contains T-SQL fundamental query using ADventureWorks 2019 DB.
+### This repo contains T-SQL fundamental query using ADventureWorks 2019 DB or AdventureWorks2012.

 ### How to use::